ededias/dailylog/README.md

 # dailylog
 It's my dailylog repositorie about my studies and persons projects

+### June
+  03/06
+  I created a crud for visitants on my work
+  04/06
+  Today I pupulate a database and make a selection of a products to frot-end a website

 ### Another projects dev after this created

 [Twitter_clone](https://github.com/ededias/twitter_clone)